 Home ranges.―For home range analysis, we fitted a subset of males (n = 12) with Model SOM-2380 radiocollars (Wildlife Materials, Inc., Murphysboro, Illinois).
 We released collared animals at the site of capture and allowed 24-48 h before radiotracking to allow for a period of acclimation.
 Between May and July 2006, we located animals daily or nightly with at least 24 h between each location for a minimum of 50 data points.
 We recorded exact locations of animals in burrows while animals found in the open were identified from a distance to minimize disturbance.
 For home range estimates, we also included locations based on observations and trapping during 2006.
 We categorized radiocollared animals as non-dispersed or dispersed only if their natal burrow was known or if we were able to assign a social group based on paternity analysis.
-We estimated home range using the animal-movement extension (Beyer 2004) in ArcMap v.9.3.1 (ESRI Year).
+We estimated home range using the animal-movement extension (Beyer 2004) in ArcMap v.9.3.1 (ESRI 2009).
 We generated 95% fixed kernel estimates and calculated smoothing factors per individuals using Animal Space Use 1.3 (Horne and Garton 2006, 2009).
 We calculated both the likelihood cross validation (CVh), which minimizes the Kullback-Leibler distance, and h-ref, based on the variance in locality data (Horne and Garton 2006).
 We also calculated 95% minimum convex polygons (MCP) and used those estimates to determine the number of female social groups each male home range overlaps.
 Because of the extremely philopatric nature of females (Waterman 1995), we were confident of the burrow locations for the adult females within the study area.
 We compared all home range predictions between tactics using a t-test.

-Paternity assignments.―We extracted genomic DNA from tail tissue using a DNeasy Kit (Qiagen Inc., City, State) and genotyped all individuals using 8 species-specific microsatellite loci (Abercrombie et al. 2009).
+Paternity assignments.―We extracted genomic DNA from tail tissue using a DNeasy Kit (Qiagen Inc., Valencia, CA) and genotyped all individuals using 8 species-specific microsatellite loci (Abercrombie et al. 2009).
 Primer sequences are available on GenBank (Accession nos.
-FJ823123–FJ823131) and the original manuscript describing PCR conditions and cycling parameters can be found athttp://tomato.bio.trinity.edu/search.php?q=Xerus+inauris&field_name=species&id=&page=1.
+FJ823123–FJ823131) and PCR conditions and cycling parameters are described in Manjerovic et al. 2009.
 We visualized amplified PCR products and internal size standards on a Beckman 8000 CEQ and used the corresponding software to size alleles.
 We tested for deviations from Hardy-Weinberg equilibrium and linkage disequilibrium using Genepop with α = 0.05 (Raymond and Rousset 1995).